forgojs/forgo-state/README.md

 ## Defining application state variables

-First define one or more state variables using the defineState() API.
+Start by defining one or more state variables using the defineState() API.
+These states can be bound to multiple components in the application.

 ```js
 import { bindToStates, defineState } from "forgo-state";